Resources & information regarding COVID-19

-Study Cairns responds to Novel Coronavirus outbreak
+Study Cairns responds to COVID-19

 Study Cairns is in constant contact with Study Queensland, which is working hard for the International Education sector in co-operation with the International Education Global Reputation Taskforce.
 The Education Minister Dan Tehan and Federal Tourism Minister Simon Birmingham acknowledge the significant impact that Novel coronavirus has on our sector.